animatedmax/spring-session-data-geode/docs/src/docs/markdown/index.md

 once every second, evaluating each entry (i.e. Session) in the Region to determine if the entry has expired.
 You can control the number of expiration threads with the <code>gemfire.EXPIRY_THREADS</code>
 property.
-For more information, see [Expiration](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-expiration-chapter_overview.html) in the VMware GemFire product documentation.
+For more information, see <a href="https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-expiration-chapter_overview.html">Expiration</a> in the VMware GemFire product documentation.

 ### <a id="expiration-timeout-configuration"></a>Expiration Timeout Configuration